 This post may contain affiliate links.
 Please read our disclosure policy.

-The Original Sushi Bundt Cake, or Rosca de Sushi, is made by layering seasoned Calrose rice, crab tampico, cucumber, and avocado in a bundt pan.
-Once flipped, it is topped with crushed nori, shichimi togarashi, sliced serranos, Japanese mayo, and sriracha, and served with a citrus tamari sauce.
+The Original Sushi Bundt Cake, or rosca de sushi, is made by layering seasoned Calrose rice, creamy crab tampico, cucumber, and avocado in a bundt pan.
+Once flipped, it is topped with crushed nori, shichimi togarashi, sliced serranos, Japanese mayo, and sriracha, and served cold with a citrus tamari sauce.

 How the Viral Sushi Bundt Cake Started

-Growing up in my hometown of Obregón, Sonora, Mexico, this dish was a party staple.
+I grew up in Obregón, Sonora, Mexico, where this dish was a party staple.
 Its original name is rosca de sushi, which translates literally to sushi bundt cake.
-When I first shared my version of it online, I had no idea it would become a sensation, reaching well over 30 million views across platforms.
-It is easy to see why it is so popular.
-You get all the fresh, savory elements of your favorite sushi roll without needing any specialized hand-rolling skills, and it makes feeding a crowd easy!
+When I first shared my version online, I had no idea it would become a sensation, reaching well over 30 million views across platforms.
+It is easy to see why.
+You get all the fresh, savory flavor of your favorite sushi roll without any hand-rolling skills, and one cake feeds a crowd.

 Prep the Ingredients